-Dickinson College Department of Public Safety (DPS)
+Dickinson College Public Safety (DPS)

-The Department of Public Safety is a full service campus police department, serving all students, staff, faculty, and guests of the College.
+Dickinson Public Safety is a full service campus police department serving all students, staff, faculty, and guests of the College.
 The department operates twenty-four hours a day, seven days a week.
-Full-time law enforcement staff includes the Chief, two lieutenants, one sergeant, one corporal and nine officers.
+Full-time law enforcement staff includes the Chief, a captain, a lieutenant, a sergeant, a corporal and nine officers.
 Law enforcement personnel are commissioned under the Pennsylvania Special Officers Statute (22 PA C.S.A.
 501).
 These officers have complete police authority to apprehend and arrest anyone involved in illegal acts on the college's property and in immediately adjacent areas.
 The officers are required to successfully complete the state lethal weapons training course (Act 235) and receive regular additional advanced law enforcement training.
 Many of the law enforcement personnel have prior state and municipal police or military experience.

-If minor offenses involving college rules and community standards are committed by a college student, Public Safety may also refer the individual to the Office of Student Conduct.
-Major offenses such as murder, aggravated assault, robbery, and auto theft are reported to the local police and joint investigative efforts with investigators from DPS and Carlisle Police are deployed to solve these serious crimes.
+If minor offenses involving college rules and community standards are committed by a student, DPS may also refer the individual to the Office of Student Conduct.
+DPS notifies Carlisle Police Department (CPD) when major offenses such as murder, aggravated assault, robbery, and auto theft are reported, and joint investigative efforts with investigators from DPS and CPD are deployed to solve these serious crimes.